 A person appointed by the willmaker as executor does not have to accept this responsibility.
 If a person renounces appointment under the will (i.e. refuses to act), another executor named in the will may assume the role if the wording of the will allows this.
 If there is no other executor named in the will it will be treated in the same fashion as the will with no executor appointed discussed above, and letters of administration with the will annexed will be granted.

 Where a sole executor dies before the willmaker or before any steps have been taken to prove the will, letters of administration with the will annexed are granted.
 Where the last executor to obtain probate dies, the executor of that dead executor also becomes the executor for the deceased (s 17 A&P Act).
 To avoid these unsatisfactory situations it is advisable to appoint more than one executor.
 Otherwise wills should be changed on the death of someone nominated as executor.

-Where the sole executor is under 18 years of age, the court can appoint the minor’s Someone who is legally responsible for taking care of another person or their property., or such other person as the court thinks fit, as executor until the minor reaches 18 (s 26 A&P Act).
+Where the sole executor is under 18 years of age, the court can appoint the minor’s guardian, or such other person as the court thinks fit, as executor until the minor reaches 18 (s 26 A&P Act).

 Normally a person is appointed as both executor and trustee.
 However, these are two different jobs.

 The executor’s role comes to an end when they have realised the assets of the estate, paid any debts and is then ready to distribute the balance of the estate to the beneficiaries.